 Yes, this is big news for us personally, but it’s also hugely important for Utah and preschool-aged kids nationwide.
 Here’s a few highlights of why the i3 grant matters:

-- UPSTART is an in-home preschool program that uses Waterford curriculum and is funded by Utah State Legislature.
-In UPSTART’s five years, it has been very successful in preparing Utah kids for kindergarten, but more than 90 percent of its participants have come from Utah’s urban and suburban communities.
-The i3 grant is uniquely targeted to Utah’s 18 rural school districts where we have long wanted to increase UPSTART’s availability and impact, because rural kids are especially in need of in-home options that don’t require long-distance travel.
+- Waterford UPSTART is an in-home school readiness program that was initially funded by Utah State Legislature.
+In the program’s first five years, it has been very successful in preparing Utah kids for kindergarten, but more than 90 percent of its participants have come from Utah’s urban and suburban communities.
+The i3 grant is uniquely targeted to Utah’s 18 rural school districts, where we have long wanted to increase the program’s availability and impact because rural kids are especially in need of in-home options that don’t require long-distance travel.

-- The i3 project will combine the same, proven UPSTART solution with a summer school component to help children avoid the loss of learning that occurs during the summer break, known as the “summer slide.”
-We’re excited to research and evaluate this additional use of our program.
+- The i3 project will combine our same, proven solution with a summer school component to help children avoid the loss of learning, known as the “summer slide,” that occurs during the summer break.
+We’re excited to research and evaluate this additional use of our Waterford UPSTART program.

 - Based on the effectiveness of the Waterford UPSTART i3 project in Utah’s rural areas, this project has the potential to expand to other states and make a significant impact in the accessibility to quality education for rural preschoolers.